cloudera-cemea/CML_vHoL/README.md

 Atlas and Ranger provides a rich set of Governance and Security capabilities.
 For example, you can apply Atlas tags to your entities across Data Services and then propagate Ranger policies to automatically secure applications across complex pipelines.

-A detailed exploration of SDX in the context of CML is not in scope for this workshop but please visit the “Next Steps” section to find out more on this and other topics.
+A detailed exploration of SDX in the context of Cloudera AI is not in scope for this workshop but please visit the “Next Steps” section to find out more on this and other topics.